eldargab/component-npm-post-install/README.md

 It loops through a packages installed in a `node_modules` dir and creates additional files effectively aliasing short component names with names created by `npm(1)`.

+__Please note!__ Post install scripts are considered to be a bad practice.
+In this concrete case there should not be any practical downside.
+Nevertheless it is a break for convention.
+For example, some tool might be confused.
+So, please, you use this script only for private needs or as a temporary hack.

 ## Usage

 Just create a `package.json` for the component you want to publish and specify